rsvim/rfc/2-EventLoop/3-MeetJsRuntime.md

 > Written by @linrongbin16, first created at 2024-09-23.

-This RFC describe how event loop works along with javascript runtime.
+This RFC describe how the event loop should work along with javascript runtime.

 ## Limitation